Biofeedback – medical applications

 - Treatment of ordinary muscle tension states;

-- Home biofeedback units are not covered because biofeedback is only covered when it is part of a comprehensive treatment plan involving a patient's primary care physician or relevant specialist.
+- Home biofeedback units are not covered because biofeedback is only covered when it is part of a comprehensive treatment plan involving a member's primary care physician or relevant specialist.

 Biofeedback is a training technique that uses electronic equipment to give information about one’s physiological state.
 Biofeedback therapy is used to complement other forms of therapy by providing visual, auditory, or other evidence of body functions, so that a person can be taught to exert voluntary control over functions which are otherwise involuntary.
 The goal is by being aware of the normal body functions; the person can be trained to alleviate an abnormal bodily condition.